 We halted a lot today but to soak in and not just for the pictures.
 And yessss, after the steep climb for another 4 km, we finally made to the destination!
 Felt like, I accomplished a lot in life! 😀

-Climbing up a bit more, there were many lodges to stay (famous one – Sherpa Chalet) or to munch on some snacks.
+Climbing up a bit more, there were many lodges to stay in (famous one – Sherpa Chalet) or to munch on some snacks.
 But, we chose to camp, one can set up a tent a bit further near the Sunset Viewpoint.

 After a few more meters walk, we made it to the HIGHEST POINT and the panoramic views were just killer!
 I believe no picture can justify how grand and beautiful it looked!